FAQ - Photos Takeout for Mac

 Yes.
 Check ‘Keep metadata’ box to retain all the EXIF and IPTC metadata, as well as Title, Description, Location and Keywords added via Photos.

-5) Does Photos Takeout work on M1 Silicon Macs?
-What if I upgrade from old Mac?
+5) Does Photos Takeout work on Silicon as well as the old Intel Macs?

 6) Does Photos Takeout work with iPhoto or Aperture libraries?

-No, it is only for Photos.
-Convert iPhoto library to Photos, then export with Photos Takeout.
+No. Photos Takeout is only for Photos.
+You can convert iPhoto library to Photos, then export with Photos Takeout.

 7) There are two user accounts on my Mac.
 Can Photos Takeout run from both?